tsuza/SPDependy/README.md

 If you want an example workflow file, check out the [example](example) folder.

-**NB**: The Github Actions use linux and it's case-sensitive, so make sure to have all of your directories ( plugins, include, scripting, gamedata, translations ) lower case.
+**NB**: Since this will be run on a Linux runner most likely, make sure to have all of your directories ( plugins, include, scripting, gamedata, translations ) lower case.

 ## Usage outside of GitHub Actions ##
 1. Download the latest [executable](https://github.com/Zabaniya001/SPDependy/releases) and run it inside the folder where sp.toml resides.